cssence/cssence.com/data/404/index.md

 ---
-layout: "internal.pug"
+layout: internal.pug
-group: "default"
+type: c-default
 title: "Not Found"
 description: "This page does not exist.
 Don’t feel bad, it happens all the time."
-thumbnail: {type: "image/png"}
+thumbnail: {type: image/png}
 revised: 2015-05-18T15:25:00Z
 ---